ritwizsinha/obsidian-notes/DSA/Graphs.md

 While pushing to the queue we peel layer by layer thus once we process one layer completely we only process the other one.
 This ensures that the number of elements pushed to the queue max is the width of a particular level.
 This is useful method of level order traversal in the array.
 This also allows us to replace a queue with a vector or array.

+### Finding all paths with the minimum path length

+Backtracking + BFS
+Create a graph using the nodes built from the BFS and then backtrack to create all the paths.
+The BFS graph ensures that whenever we reach the target word we

 ### BFS through each node.
 BFS through each node would be O(N) *  O(N + M) in complexity not M^2.
 Be careful.